Prophets of technology, or prophets of GOD?

 Verne predicted that in 1960 Paris would have TV’s, air-conditioners, elevators, glass skyscrapers, fax machines, high-speed trains, gasoline-powered automobiles, fax machines, and even something resembling the internet.

 In fact, with uncanny accuracy, Verne predicted most of the technologies in modern-day Paris.
-Many people have come to understand that his predictions were not a fluke because about 2 years later, in 1865, he made another stunning prediction in which he predicted details of a space mission that would send astronauts to the moon, more than 100 years before 1969 when it actually happened.
+Many people have come to understand that his predictions were not a fluke because, in 1865 (about 2 years after 1863), he made another stunning prediction in which he gave precise details of a space mission that would send astronauts to the moon, more than 100 years before 1969 when it actually happened.

 How possible was it for Jules to make accurate predictions 100 years before the actual time in future?
-Although we might not be able to answer that question, one thing is quite clear: Verne saw a very clear image of how science and technology would change civilization in the future and produce marvelous works—and it has been exact in doing so.
+Although we might not be able to answer that question, one thing is quite clear: Verne saw a very clear image of how science and technology would change civilization in the future and produce marvelous works—and he was spot-on and exact in doing so.

 Were they prophets of technology, or prophets of GOD?